 Bedbugs are small, oval, brownish insects that live off the blood of animals or humans.
 Adults have flat bodies about the size of an apple seed.
 After feeding, however, their bodies swell and are a reddish color.

-Females lay clutches of two-five eggs per clutch, with ultimately laying over 200 eggs in their life.
-These eggs are often found along mattresses' folds, cracks, and crevices, joints at bed frames, and behind the molding.
+Females lay clutches of two to five eggs per clutch, ultimately laying over 200 eggs in their lives.
+These eggs are often found along mattresses' folds, cracks, crevices, joints at bed frames, and behind the molding.
 Adult bed bugs can also bury themselves into mattresses and box springs, hide under bedside lamps, and other places where they have cover.
-These eggs will hatch within six-ten days of being laid, and nymphs will immediately seek out their first blood meal.
+These eggs will hatch within six to ten days of being laid, and nymphs will immediately seek out their first blood meal.